 (... or have a potter in the garden!)

-Day 10: Choosing The Right Agent For You
+Day 10: Choosing The Right Real Estate Agent

 Make an appointment to sign the Agency Agreement.
-If Agent Finder has vetted and short listed agents for you, you will find the agents will go out of their way to assist.
+If Agent Finder NZ has vetted and short listed real estate agents for you, you will find these agents will go out of their way to assist.

 Day 12: Clarify The Detail And Get Legal Advice

 So far you've made informed decisions and signed an agency agreement.
-From here, your agent will organise all the real estate detail for you and keep you informed.
+From here, your real estate agent will organise all marketing, advertising and promotion.

 Make sure you discuss with your agent whether to have private viewings or an open home.
 It is entirely your call what suits best and the right answer can vary depending on the location, property type, the real estate market and what suits you.